jan-pfr/sem-group8/use-cases/Produce Report Population of People.md

 ### Goal in Context

-As an *User* I want *the population of people, people living in cities and people not living in cities for each continent, region and country organised by largest to smallest* so that *I can create a report for my organisation.*
+As an *data scientist* I want *the population of people, people living in cities and people not living in cities for each continent, region and country organised by largest to smallest* so that *I can create a report for my organisation.*

 ### Scope